Cap-and-Invest offsets

 When it comes to offset credits that can be used in a regulatory system — such as Washington's Cap-and-Invest Program, or similar programs in California and Québec — the agency responsible for administering the regulation is tasked with quality control.
 For Cap-and-Invest, the law provides several safeguards to ensure the integrity of offset projects, and it's our job to implement and uphold those standards.

-Offsets under Cap-and-Invest
+Offsets in the Cap-and-Invest Program

 Using offsets to cover emissions